 Regulations implementing “Dodd-Frank Wall Street Reform and Consumer Protection Act” (Dodd-Frank Act) provisions that impact end-users of derivatives need to be carefully tailored so that they do not disrupt risk-management practices that pose no systemic risk to the economy.
-The Business Roundtable helped create and runs the Coalition for Derivatives End-Users to give a voice to the end-user community throughout the legislative and regulatory processes.
-We are continuing to advocate for an unambiguous exemption for financial and non-financial end-users from margin requirements and to avoid other costly and unnecessary regulation of end-user trades, both internal and street-facing.
+The Business Roundtable helped create and runs the Coalition for Derivatives End-Users to give a voice to the end-user community in debates over derivatives policy and regulation.
+We are continuing to advocate for an unambiguous exemption for derivatives end-users from margin requirements for uncleared OTC derivatives and to avoid other costly and unnecessary regulation of end-user trades, both internal and street-facing.
 Managing risk through hedging is essential for many businesses, particularly regarding volatile commodity prices, currencies and interest rates.
-Moreover, end-users did not contribute the financial crisis and, in fact, many were able to successfully mitigate their risks during this period by using derivatives.
+Moreover, end-users did not contribute to the financial crisis and, in fact, many were able to successfully mitigate their risks during this period by using derivatives.

-Although key House and Senate negotiators publicly stated their support for a clear end-user exemption, regulators have not followed this path.
+Although key House and Senate negotiators publicly stated their support for a clear end-user exemption from margin, regulators have not followed this path.
 As a result, legislation clarifying the original Congressional intent may be necessary.
 In the meantime, regulators should not promulgate rules that impose unnecessary regulatory burdens on end-users.